Free Grocery Guide

 Further Reading: Is Tuna Thyroid-Safe?

-Label-reading becomes very important when trying to avoid soy.
-All the more reason to avoid processed foods and prepare your own, colorful whole-foods-based meals, which is exactly what we're going to do with this Egg Roll in a Bowl recipe!
+Label-reading becomes very important for those who need to avoid soy, which is all the more reason to avoid highly processed foods and prepare your own, colorful whole-foods-based meals, where you know what goes into it.
+That's exactly what we're going to do with this Egg Roll in a Bowl recipe!

 What is Chinese 5-Spice Powder?

 Chinese 5-Spice is one of my favorite culinary flavor boosters.
-There are several formulas for this spice blend, which is said to have been created to represent the 5 elements (wood, fire, earth, metal, and water) with the 5 flavors (bitter, sour, salty, sweet, and umami).
-The 5 main spices included are cloves, fennel, star anise, cinnamon, and Szechwan pepper.
+There are several formulas for this spice blend, which is said to have been created to represent the five elements (wood, fire, earth, metal, and water) with the five flavors (bitter, sour, salty, sweet, and umami).
+The five main spices included are cloves, fennel, star anise, cinnamon, and Szechwan pepper.
 Together, these flavors are said to balance and harmonize a person's yin and yang.

 If you don't have any on hand, making your own is pretty easy if you have a spice grinder.
 You could also use pre-ground spices, but grinding your own will create a far-superior tasting 5-spice.